vito.

 the record

-The archive is organised by volume, not by date.
+Organised by volume, not by date.
 Each volume is a season's issue with a cover, a count, and an emergent palette drawn from its own studies.
 The shelf is a bookshelf, not a photo library.
 No search bar in v1.

-i. the shelf
+i · the shelf

 9:41